caillef/cubzh-library/ui_blocks/README.md

         -- here you can do actions on the block when the parent is resized (no need to handle pos or size of the block) end

-    -- then you define either triptych, columns, rows, horizontal or vertical.
+    -- then you define either triptych, columns or rows.
 ```

 ⚠️ do not redefined parentDidResize on a block, it will break the responsiveness of the block.